-'Responsibly sourced'
+Responsibly sourced'

 It means that those involved with the supply of eel have complied with the Code of Conduct for a Responsible Eel Sector.

-Further, it refers to 'Eel that is traceable as caught from a fishery that is achieving its interim target silver eel escapement targets, is well managed, and has been caught, handled and traded using the current best and most responsible practices'.
+Further, it refers to 'Eel that is traceable as caught from a responsible fishery, is well managed and has been caught, handled and traded using the current best and most responsible practices, by organisations that are working towards sustainability'.